dirkwhoffmann/vAmigaTS/Denise/Sprites/spritedma/README.md

 This test suite verifies various aspects of sprite DMA.

-#### blocked1 and blocked2

-Related to GitHub issue #799.
-Sprite DMA is blocked temporarily by expanding the DDF window. blocked1 enabled 4 bitplanes, blocked2 enables 2 bitplanes.
-Test blocked2 fails in vAmiga 2.4 and below.

 #### sprdma1 to sprdma3

 Toggles the SPRDMA bit in DMACON at certain positions.